- Slow down and be careful. You are in an unfamiliar environment, and the unexpected is the rule rather than the

 - Cones & Flares—The Tico version of orange cones and highway flares is a branch or pile of sticks in the road.
 Slow down, there is probably a dangerous situation ahead.
 Despite a new law requiring every vehicle to carry reflective warning triangles old habits are hard to break…we’ve seen the triangles used to prop up a “warning branch.”

 - Do not leave anything of value in your car, ever—Not only is it likely that it will be stolen, but you may be responsible for the damage the thieves do getting it out.

 - Tickets—Modern traffic enforcement exists in Costa Rica and you can expect to face radar guns.
-Most countries in Central America have well established cultures of “tipping” and bribery; Costa Rica is one of them but we don’t ever recommend that you pay your “fine” on the roadside (tips on bribery).
+Although Central America has well established cultures of bribery we recommend that you do not ever pay your “fine” on the roadside (tips on bribery).

-You can have your rental agency pay the fine for you when you turn the car in (be prepared… it could be $400-$800 depending on the offense).
+You can have your rental agency add the fine to your credit card charges when you turn the car in (be prepared… it could be $400-$800 depending on the offense).

 - Stay off the area just above high tide line—Driving is generally prohibited on Costa Rican beaches, but on the few where it is allowed please avoid the sand between the high tide mark and the trees because this is where the sea turtles make their nests.